 Is there an available guarantee for my investment?
 There is not a guarantee like having FDIC insurance on your deposits in the bank but look at what those deposits are yielding today.
 If you open a 2-year CD today with a $100,000 deposit you will do well to get 0.25%.
 A Deeds of Trust has some element of risk but a yield in the 8% to 18% range compensates greatly for it.
 The protective equity in the property is your shield against taking a loss.
 If your Loan is 65% of today’s value, the risk of the borrower defaulting and you eventually taking a loss is relatively small.
 In the case where the borrower runs into difficulty, it is in the borrower’s best interest to sell the property and recover his equity rather than let it go into foreclosure and lose his equity.
-The property is back up by Title Insurance, Property Insurance and a Personal Guarantee from the borrower.
+The property is back up by Title Insurance, Property Insurance, and a Personal Guarantee from the borrower.

 Who should be investing in Deeds of Trust?
 Any savvy investor looking to diversify their investment portfolio can benefit from investing in Deeds of Trust.
 Ideally, the investor should have a good understanding of real estate and lending or rely on a trusted advisor to guide them.
 Deeds of Trust investments are not guaranteed like a bank Certificate of Deposit backed by FDIC insurance.
 Therefore, the buyer of a Deeds of Trust needs to do their own due diligence when purchasing a Deeds of Trust.
 Of primary importance is the current value of the property secured by the Deeds of Trust.
 Each Loan package will have an opinion of value giving the value for the subject property.
 Buyers should review the opinion to be sure they agree with the value and take steps to verify its accuracy.

 What makes a Deed of Trust a good investment?
 A Deeds of Trust investment can offer a steady income stream to an investor looking for a high rate of return.
 With the protective equity position the Deeds of Trust offer, the risk to the investor is extremely low.
 Deeds of Trust are quite simple to understand investments.
-Most investors will have had some experience being a borrower on a home Loan.
+Most investors will have had some experience being a borrower on a home loan.
 By owning a Deeds of Trust, you are taking the place of the bank or lender.
 The elements of risk are easy to understand.
 With a good equity position, borrowers who are in trouble will usually sell the property and pay off the Loan rather than letting it go to foreclosure and risk losing their equity.

 How much is the minimum investment?
 There is no minimum investment.
 The amount you invest depends on the loan being offered.
-We do not fractionalize the investment, that is bringing in others to complete the deal.
+We do not fractionalize the investment, which is bringing in others to complete the deal.
 You are the only one on the Deed of Trust and you are in control.
 We do not sell or resell Deed of Trust.

 Who can purchase Deeds of Trust?
-Purchasers of Deeds of Trust investments can be individuals, whether directly or through their retirement funds, family trusts, investment pools and corporations.
+Purchasers of Deeds of Trust investments can be individuals, whether directly or through their retirement funds, family trusts, investment pools, and corporations.
 We do not sell Deeds of Trust.

 What is a fractional interest in Deeds of Trust?
 An investment in a single Deeds of Trust can be divided among several owners.
 For instance, a $400,000 note might have three buyers, one investing $200,000 and two other individuals investing $100,000 each.
 The Loan servicer would then divide the monthly payments with 50% going to one investor and 25% going to each of the smaller investors.
 This can be a good way to invest in a quality Loan even if you do not have the available funds to purchase the entire Loan.
 Generally, the somewhat larger Loan amounts lend themselves to being fractionalized.
 Unfortunately, Level 4 Funding does not fractionalized deals.
 We do what is normally call one-offs.
 That is one Investor and One borrower on every deal.

 Can I invest my retirement funds?
 Yes.
-Real estate Loans are an acceptable use for IRA’s, 401-K’s, Keogh’s and other retirement plans.
-By opening a Self-Directed IRA account, you can put your funds to work in several real estate related ways.
+Real estate Loans are an acceptable use for IRA’s, 401-K’s, Keogh’s, and other retirement plans.
+By opening a Self-Directed IRA account, you can put your funds to work in several real estate-related ways.
 As always, you should consult with your Attorney or Tax Advisor before making this type of investment.
 There are many companies that specialize in setting up these kinds of accounts.
 Please inquiry with our company for a list of companies that you can research.